 Help the diocese continue its community ministries and realize our vision for the future.

-Guided by Bishop Lucinda Ashby, these general funds support the diocese’s new West Coast Collaborative (School for Ministry program), continuing in 2023; the Community Trailblazers (see right), and the Leadership Innovation Fund.
+Guided by Bishop Lucinda Ashby, these general funds support the diocese’s West Coast Collaborative (School for Ministry program), continuing in 2024; the Community Trailblazers, and the Leadership Innovation Fund.
 This endeavor will continue to establish multiple bilingual programs to educate, form, and train a new generation of faithful lay and ordained leaders to serve in the diocese and the larger world.

 The Trailblazer role is designed to lead congregations into the community, exploring and discovering meaningful ways to engage and partner with local agencies, institutions, and other churches — helping our churches to again become vital, vibrant, and alive.
-Our current Trailblazer Rev. Dcn.
-Jen Crompton is working with the San Luis Obispo Canterbury Campus Ministry and St. Benedicts, Los Osos to create pathways to reach communities outside the walls of our church.
+We have two Trailblazers working in the diocese.
+The Rev. Dcn.
+Jen Crompton is working with the San Luis Obispo Canterbury Campus Ministry and St. Benedicts, Los Osos, and The Rev. Dcn.
+Joel Martinez is working with Saint Andrew's, Saratoga, to create pathways to reach communities outside the walls of our church.
 The Trailblazer is also funded by the Bishop’s Appeal; click below to specify your support.

-This first successful year with the Lay Preaching Program has lead into the expansion of our School for Ministry as we join with the Diocese of Northern California and the Diocese of San Diego to form the West Coast Collaborative Episcopal School for Ministry.
-Our own Dean, The Rev. Katherine B. Doar is joined by The Rt.
-Rev. Jim Mathes as the Dean for San Diego and The Rev. Sr. Kathy Lawler, OEF as the Dean for Northern California.
-The funds given to our School for Ministry support our dean, The Rev. Katherine Doar, and provide scholarships and materials for students plus additional funding for guest presenters.
+Our School for Ministry has expanded and improved as we join with the Diocese of Northern California and the Diocese of San Diego to form the West Coast Collaborative (WCC) Episcopal School for Ministry.
+The WCC now includes Diaconal and Lay Preaching Formation as part of its curriculum.
+Our own Dean, the Rev. Katherine B. Doar, is joined by The Rt.
+Rev. Jim Mathes as the Dean for San Diego and The Rev. Sr. Kathy Lawler, OEF, as the Dean for Northern California.
+The funds given to our School for Ministry support our dean, the Rev. Katherine Doar, and provide scholarships and materials for students, plus additional funding for guest presenters.

 This allows our diocese to meet needs local and afar, to support those without financial resources or facing emergencies.